 A few years ago I was absolutely fed up with the clutter that we'd accumulated and worked really hard to change the way I think about what I own.
 That mental shift started me on a path to less clutter and more mental clarity.
 But the reality is that decluttering your home is an ongoing process that needs to be visited regularly.

-And even though I have a solid method for decluttering any space big or small, every quarter or so I do a quick sweep of our house and quickly gather up all those things that seem to trickle into our home over time and get rid of them.
+And even though I have a solid method to declutter any space big or small, every quarter or so I do a quick sweep of our house and quickly gather up all those things that seem to trickle into our home over time and get rid of them.

 And I've been taking notes and created a checklist of over 75 things you can get rid of today.

 I tried my best to separate the list out by room so you can sweep each room in about 15 minutes or less, but of course some items could be anywhere so anytime your working through the list of a specific area, check the general section too to make sure you don't miss anything in that room!

 Things you can get rid of in your kitchen

 - Duplicate pans/ serving dishes: Do you really need four glass cake pans?
 I'm pretty sure two will be all you need at one time, and the one time in the next 5 years you need more than that, you can borrow one from your neighbor.
 Keep the ones in the best condition and only the amount you'd need at one time.